+ACCEPTANCE IF MEASURES

+More tests for corona virus should be carried out in population Government should be allowed to force infected into isolation Accept of avoiding people based on their etnicity Strongly) DISAGREE NEITHER AGREE NOR DISAGREE (STRONGLY) AGREE Bellieve current restrictions are greatly exaggerated

+ACCEPTANCE IF MEASURES

+Rated on scale ranging from 1 (strongly disagree) to 5 (strongly agree)

-Support for specific policies Findings No statistically significant changes were observed regarding decisions taken.
-Mask mandates remain with vast support (4.61/88%) Smaller majorities continue to support reopening restaurants/cafés (3.79/63%) and schools/kindergarten facilities (3.58/59%) • Support for reopening schools in general grew from 3.83 to 3.99 (70% strongly support) Support remains low and stable for bans on interregional public transport (2.58/30%) and reintroducing a state of emergency (2.45/28%) Support continues to vary greatly between the different policies with slightly higher risk appetite expressed regarding reopening schools.
+Support for specific policies

+- No statistically significant changes were observed regarding decisions taken.
+Mask mandates remain with vast support (4.61/88%) - Smaller majorities continue to support reopening restaurants/cafés (3.79/63%) and schools/kindergarten facilities (3.58/59%) - Support for reopening schools in general grew from 3.83 to 3.99 (70% strongly support) - Support remains low and stable for bans on interregional public transport (2.58/30%) and reintroducing a state of emergency (2.45/28%)

+Support continues to vary greatly between the different policies with slightly higher risk appetite expressed regarding reopening schools.
 Support is very low for more extreme measures such as travel bans and a state of emergency.

-Predictors Mask mandates are more popular among female and urban responents • Those with infected peers are more likely to support mask mandates and resist reopening schools Trust in the government and the medical sector correlates with higher support for policies • Risk and viral spread perceptions correlate with support for mask mandates Perceptions of media hype correlate with lower support for mask mandates and higher support for opening schools Older respondents are more likely to support opening schools 01/12/2020 25/12/2020 Reopening of schools and education facilities 3.83 3.99 public transport emergancy Fairness Findings - Perceptions regarding the fairness of policies have - slightly increased and up to 65% now consider them fair and - 66% would convince others that they are - Only 14%/15% of respondents disagree strongly with the fairness of decisions (17%/18% in Round 1) The perceptions on fairness continue to be positive in the majority.
+- Mask mandates are more popular among female and urban respondents - Those with infected peers are more likely to support mask mandates and resist reopening schools - Trust in the government and the medical sector correlates with higher support for policies - Risk and viral spread perceptions correlate with support for mask mandates - Perceptions of media hype correlate with lower support for mask mandates and higher support for opening schools - Older respondents are more likely to support opening schools

+AGREEMENT WITH DECISIONS TAKEN Rated on scale ranging from 1 (no support at all) to 5 (strong support).
+Mean values and 95% confidence intervals.
+Compulsory face mask in closed 01/12/2020 public spaces 25/12/2020 3,79 Reopening of Reopening of kindergartnes restaurants, an schools coffee shops and other public catering facilities

+Fairness

+- Perceptions regarding the fairness of policies have slightly increased and up to 65% now consider them fair and 66% would convince others that they are - Only 14%/15% of respondents disagree strongly with the fairness of decisions (17%/18% in Round 1)

+The perceptions on fairness continue to be positive in the majority.
 However, particularly younger people without families continue to view the decisions as unfair.
 Understanding their concerns and addressing them as appropriate may help improving perceptions and support.

-Predictors • Fairness perceptions are lower among younger respondents living in rural areas • Fairness correlates positively with perceptions of risk, viral spread, and trust in government and the medical sector DISAGREE FAIRNESS I WOULD CONVINCE OTHERS THAT I THINK THE DECISIONS ARE FAIR THE DECISIONS ARE RIGHT (STRONGLY) (STRONGLY) (STRONGLY) (STRONGLY) DISAGREE DISAGREE AGREE AGREE 15% 14% 66% 65% 20% 21% NEITHER NEITHER AGREE NOR AGREE NOR Rated on scales ranging from 1 (strongly disagree) to 5 (strongly agree).
-Mean values and 95% confifence intervals FAIRNESS
+- Fairness perceptions are lower among younger respondents living in rural areas - Fairness correlates positively with perceptions of risk, viral spread, and trust in government and the medical sector

-I would convince others that the decisions are right DISAGREE
+FAIRNESS

+I WOULD CONVINCE OTHERS THAT THE DECISIONS ARE RIGHT

+I THINK THE DECISIONS ARE FAIR

-Trust in institutions Findings • There are no statistically significant changes in trust towards institutions to handle COVID-19 well, and a significant degree of distrust continue to be expressed towards all institutions - The medical sector continues to enjoy the highest trust, including - hospitals (63%), MoH (59%), an doctors (54%) • Despite small improvements, the lowest levels of trust continue to be expressed towards city administrations (41%), churches/mosques (42%), and schools (44%) Trust in institutions overall is quite low, but the higher trust with the medical sector is positive considering their importance in dealing with and communicating messages regarding the pandemic.
-Predictors • Trust in institutions is stronger among female respondents, healthcare workers, and those who consume media frequently - Higher education, living in rural areas, and knowing infected peers correlate negatively with trust in national institutions - Perceptions of media hype around COVID-19 correlates with lower trust in institutions
+Trust in institutions

+- There are no statistically significant changes in trust towards institutions to handle COVID-19 well, and a significant degree of distrust continue to be expressed towards all institutions - The medical sector continues to enjoy the highest trust, including hospitals (63%), MoH (59%), an doctors (54%) - Despite small improvements, the lowest levels of trust continue to be expressed towards city administrations (41%), churches/mosques (42%), and schools (44%)

+Trust in institutions overall is quite low, but the higher trust with the medical sector is positive considering their importance in dealing with and communicating messages regarding the pandemic.

+- Trust in institutions is stronger among female respondents, healthcare workers, and those who consume media frequently - Higher education, living in rural areas, and knowing infected peers correlate negatively with trust in national institutions - Perceptions of media hype around COVID-19 correlates with lower trust in institutions

-CONFIDENCE IN INSTITUTIONS Rated on scales ranging from 1 (very low confidence) to 5 (very high confidence).
+CONFIDENCE IN INSTITUTIONS

+Rated on scales ranging from 1 (very low confidence) to 5 (very high confidence).

 Mean values and 95% confidence intervals